A woman with short brown hair wearing glasses, a black shirt, and a bolo tie, smiling in front of tropical plants.

 Ready to stop performing and start feeling like yourself?

-You've probably spent a long time figuring out how to get by — how to stay small enough, agreeable enough, safe enough.
+You've probably spent a long time figuring out how to get by, how to stay small enough, agreeable enough, and safe enough.
 That took real skill.
 And it also cost you something.

 If you're ready to find out what it feels like to be in a room where none of that is required of you, I'd be honored to be that room.